 My husband sent me a text message recently.
 It read, “237 glubs for you.”
 I have no idea what a glub is.
 But I smiled anyway!
 I sent him a message back: “237 x 4.5 glubs back to you.”
 We’ve been sending each other silly glub messages ever since.

 My husband’s glub message was a bid for connection.
 I could have ignored his message, or been less positive in my response.
 I confess that often I do ignore or lightly pass over my husband’s connection bids.
 After all I’m a busy person.

 Ignoring a connection bid or responding to a connection bid by changing the subject isn’t always intentional.
-Given the demands of work, family, exercise goals, commutes, community activities, church involvement and kids games, a positive response to a partner’s glub is understandably overlooked.
+Given the demands of work, family, exercise goals, commutes, community activities and kids games, a positive response to a partner’s glub is understandably overlooked.

 What research says about connection bids

 Marital researcher John Gottman has found that the masters of marriage don’t ignore bids for connection.
 Marriage masters frequently turn to their partners with a bid for connection and their partners respond positively to those connection bids.